IceHe/lib/mac/setup-guide.md

     _e.g. the softwares' introductions, their usages and development knowledge_

+    If some content belongs to another page, there's no need to show it, just give a reference link and tell the reader to return once finished

 -   **OOTB - Out Of The Box** - 开箱即用

     Try not to change the default settings